 Lastly, create a mysql user and database.
 Be sure to use a strong password here as well.

-Install the URL rewrite plug-in for IIS.
-Then restart server
+Install the URL rewrite plug-in for IIS

 Go to the Microsoft Site to download the latest version.

-The step will allow you to use “Pretty URLs” on your blog.
+This step will allow you to use "Pretty URLs" on your blog.